chasefinch/cutesy/README.md

 Cutesy expects (and enforces) HTML5 files, with UTF-8 encoding.

-Cutesy works with templating languages by using a “preprocessor”.
-These take dynamic template tags into account for certain types of formatting (such as indentation) & some rules (such as balancing HTML tags).
+Cutesy works with templating languages, such as Django Template Language or Ruby's ERB.
+These are handled during the "preprocessing" step.
+Because of this, Cutesy takes dynamic template tags into account for certain types of formatting (such as indentation) & some rules (such as balancing HTML tags).

 Preprocessing is (or will be) supported for these templating languages:

-- [x] Django Template Language
+- [x] Django
 - [ ] Jinja
 - [ ] ERB
 - [ ] Handlebars